Gravitational wave signals in an Unruh-DeWitt detector: Appendix B: Inverse quartic root cuts

 To see that there are poles in the complex $\Delta u$ plane, let us transform this equation into the variables, $\omega_g\Delta u \rightarrow 2i\theta - 2\zeta$,

 The roots of this quadratic equation are given by,

 or equivalently,

-The poles in the case of a $\times$-polarized wave are given by simply replacing $h_+\rightarrow h_\times$.
-The result in Eq.~(\ref{appendix B: pole equation: roots 2}) shows that polarized gravitational waves generate a richer structure of cuts in the complex $\Delta u$ plane.
-In particular, the term $1/[\gamma(u)\gamma(u')]^{1/4}$ generates four of its own inverse quartic root cuts, whose real parts `walk' along the real axis as, $\Re[\Delta u] = \pm 2U$, and the cuts begin at, $\Im[\Delta u] = \theta_\pm/\omega_g$.
-In this work we not attempt to model the detector transition rate due to these cuts.
+The poles in the case of $\times$-polarized gravitational waves are given by simply replacing $h_+\rightarrow h_\times$.
+The result in Eq.~(\ref{appendix B: pole equation: roots 2}) shows that singly polarized gravitational waves generate a richer structure of cuts in the complex $\Delta u$ plane.
+In particular, the term $1/[\gamma(u)\gamma(u')]^{1/4}$ generates four of its own inverse quartic root cuts (for $n=0$), whose real parts `walk' along the real axis as, $\Re[\Delta u] = \pm 2U$, and the cuts begin at, $\Im[\Delta u] = \theta_\pm/\omega_g$.
+In this work we not attempt to model the detector's excitation rate due to these cuts.